Australian College of Optometry: Clinical services

 Providing eye care to disadvantaged communities is a central part of the ACO's work.
-Since 1985, the ACO has managed and administered the Victorian Eyecare Service (VES), established and funded by the Victorian Government to deliver an integrated, coordinated public health eye care program.
+Since 1985, the ACO has managed and administered the Victorian Eyecare Service (VES), which was established and funded by the Victorian Government to deliver an integrated, coordinated public health eye care program.
 People are eligible for VES benefits if they are permanent residents of Victoria and either hold a concession card, are children in foster care, or identify as an Aboriginal and/or Torres Strait Islander person.

 ACO's Outreach services began in 1998 for patients with disabilities, and has since expanded to provide clinical services for the aged, Indigenous communities, refugees and asylum seekers, children from disadvantaged schools, people experiencing homelessness and other high-risk groups.

 The ACO continues to work towards closing the gap for vision in Aboriginal and Torres Strait Islander people.
 It has provided comprehensive eye care services at the Victorian Aboriginal Health Service in Fitzroy in Melbourne for over 20 years.
 It also works in partnership with several Aboriginal community-controlled health organisations across Victoria, as well as in the border regions of NSW and SA, to provide eye care services through the Visiting Optometry Scheme.
 Funded by the Rural Workforce Agency Victoria, this scheme facilitates accessibility to eye care for Aboriginal and Torres Strait Islander communities living in remote locations.

 The ACO is involved in the Provision of Eye Health Equipment and Training Project, an Australian Government Department of Health-funded initiative.
 It works as part of a consortium to roll out retinal cameras and slit lamps, as well as training primary health clinics across Australia to improve eye health outcomes of First Nations people.
 The consortium members include Brien Holden Foundation, Aboriginal Health Council of South Australia, Centre for Eye Health and Optometry Australia.